greena13/greena13.github.io/source/_posts/2016-08-19-emojis-are-the-solution-to-useless-commit-messages.markdown

 - ☂️ **DRYing up code** finding instances of duplication of data or behaviour and consolidating them into a single source of truth that is referenced each time.
 The system should perform the same behaviour but with less code to maintain.
 - 🌱 **Extracting code** relocating code that may be re-used or has its own concerns to a separate module.
 The external behaviour is preserved, it is just achieved using a new dependency.
 - ✂️ **Removing dead code** deleting code that is never executed or has no effect on the system’s behaviour.
+- 📻 **Deprecation** deprecating code in some way, whether it's adding deprecation warnings or refactoring to no longer use an old module or routine

 By attaching any of these labels to a commit, it tells the reader that - according to the developer's understanding at the time - the code should have the same behaviour after the commit as it did before.
 It clearly indicates both the developer’s intentions and the nature of the changes.